codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-2-components-utilities.md

 You can checkout some more button's options in the following document:
 [Components -> Buttons#examples](http://getbootstrap.com/docs/4.0/components/buttons/#examples "ext")

-For the components which do not have various pre-defined styles, Bootstrap offers other toolsets for customization.
+For the components which do not have various pre-defined styles, Bootstrap provides other toolsets for customization.
 They are called `utilities` or `helper classes`.
 You can find the utilities menu below the components menu on the left sidebar.